djalbat/yapp/README.md

 Yet Another Pretty Printer.

 *Please note that Yapp is currently in beta, as the grammars are still under development.
-There is also a short wait for the package name to become available, so any mention of installing via `npm` below should be ignored.
+There is also currently a short wait for the package name to become available, so any mention of installing Yapp via `npm` below should be ignored.
 If you wish to install Yapp for now, please do so from GitHub by adding the following dependency to your `package.json` file:*

 ```
 "yapp": "git://github.com/djalbat/yapp.git"